Writer testimonials | Opensource.com

 Writing for Opensource.com has allowed me to give back to a community of users and developers from whom I have truly benefited for many years.
 In the process I have met many interesting people and grown both personally and professionally.

 Writing for Opensource.com has expanded my personal and professional network exponentially.
 Writing for this site has given me an opening line when talking to open source enthusiasts, it has made me venture out more and attend conferences I wouldn't have ever had the opportunity to before.
-Top that off with the amazing team at Red Hat that I get to write with, work with, and hang out with in person, and I'm so happy that Jason reached out to me to have me write so many years ago.

 Writing for Opensource.com about open source content management systems has been a great experience.
 First, it helped my company share our stories and collect feedback and engage with wider communities.
 That broke down silos.
 The experience was also interesting and valuable because my company has been able to see what our peers have to say about open source content management systems.
 The articles helped open-up our vision and perspective in the space.